snorrena/prisma-nexus/README.md

 --Post.ts // SDL for creating and mutating 'Posts' --User.ts //SDL for created and mutating 'Users'

+/fetch //folder containing a sub project that uses a script to fetch data from our graphql server and display in a web page

 /node_modules //npm install packages

 /prisma //folder containg all prisma sdl and migration files --/migrations //prisma migrations files --schema.prisma //file contains the prisma generator/database connection and sdl models

+/Rest-Requests //folder containing files that include graphql queries and mutations that use the vscode rest extention to call our graphql database

 /test //jest test files